Good Sleep Hygiene for kids is extremely important for us Moms who actually want some downtime or just to catch some Z’s ourselves!

 Keep in mind that sleepiness can mimic symptoms of attention deficit-hyperactivity disorder (ADHD).
 Children often act as if they’re not tired, resisting bedtime and becoming hyper as the evening goes on.
 All this can happen because the child is overtired.
 Start practicing good sleep hygiene with your kids to benefit the entire family.

 Make sure you are following my site for upcoming posts on best bedtime books for kids, sleep recommendations for teens, and much more on sleep!
+Make sure to join the Sleep Challenge!
+Also, The Bed Boss is offering the TOM Tribe an exclusive 20% discount on any of their amazing mattresses using the coupon code TOM20.

 The Adler Center for Child Development and Psychopathology, Department of Psychology, Tel Aviv University, Ramat Aviv, Tel Aviv, Israel 69978